mdhsieh/particle-analysis/MaskRCNN/README.md

 ## Development Instructions

-Mask R-CNN with LSTM is in `r-rcnn` folder.
+Mask R-CNN with LSTM is in `r-rcnn/LSTM_Mask_RCNN` folder.
 This is from the [Recurrent Mask R-CNN repository](https://github.com/cechung/R-RCNN), which is based off the [Matterport implementation](https://github.com/matterport/Mask_RCNN) of Mask-RCNN.

+It is input 1 image from `LSTM_Mask_RCNN/demo_video_nucleus/frames` and outputs bounding boxes of cells in the image, as well as tracks 1 cell given its first image box coordinates `y1, x1, y2, x2` in `LSTM_Mask_RCNN/demo_video_nucleus/annotations.txt`.

 ### Download trained weights
 Download these 2 weights and place inside `r-rcnn` folder: